fsprojects/zarchive-xamarin-monodevelop-fsharp-addin/README.md

+# This repo is now redundant.
+The F# plugin is now contained within the [monodevelop repo](https://github.com/mono/monodevelop)

 # F# Language Support for MonoDevelop / Xamarin Studio

 This project contains advanced editing support for the F# addin in MonoDevelop and Xamarin Studio](monodevelop/README.md)